Skip to Content

 Start the bridge node with a connection to a consensus node’s gRPC endpoint, which is usually exposed on port 9090:

-Here is an example of starting the bridge node on Mocha:
+Here are examples of starting the bridge node on specific networks:

 If you’re connecting your bridge node to a localhost consensus node (--core.ip localhost or --core.ip 127.0.0.1), ensure that gRPC is enabled in your consensus node’s app.toml configuration file.
 Look for the [grpc] section and verify that enable = true is set: